-Admission Criteria for Human Services Technology and Human Services Technology-Substance Abuse:
+Admission Criteria for Human Services Technology and Human Services Technology-Addiction & Recovery Studies:

-It is important that all potential applicants for the Human Services and Substance Abuse Treatment Programs understand the admissions process.
+It is important that all potential applicants for the Human Services and Addiction and Recovery Studies Programs understand the admissions process.
 Please review carefully the information regarding minimum requirements and other pertinent information.
+The applicant must:

 - Complete an application (if not currently enrolled).
-Designate Human Services Substance Abuse AAS Degree (A4538E) as the program of interest.
+Designate Human Services Addiction & Recovery Studies AAS Degree (A4538E) as the program of interest.
 If you are a current student, see Admissions to complete a change of major form if you wish to apply to the program. - Be a high school graduate or have earned a high school equivalency diploma (GED).
-2. Exception: current high school students - Submit official copies of all transcripts (high school and college).
-Transcripts must be 3. sent directly from the institution.
-It is the responsibility of the applicant to ensure that all necessary records are sent to the College Admissions Office. - Have a cumulative grade point average of 2.5 or higher on a 4.0 scale on the most 4. recent academic transcript. - Meet the Southwestern Community College placement requirements.
-This may be met by one of the following: - High school GPA of 2.8 or higher within the past 10 years - High school GPA of 2.2-2.79 within the past 10 years: student will be eligible for Ь. admission after successful completion of ENG 111 and the corresponding corequisite.
-This is a required corequisite for the program. - High school GPA of below 2.2 within the past 10 years: Student will be eligible C. for admission after completion of required transition English and math courses. - High school graduation prior to the past 10 years: student will be eligible for d. admission after successful completion of the RISE placement test or the required transition English and math courses. - Complete a writing sample and email to l_clancy@southwesterncc.edu.
-To obtain the 6. topic for a writing sample, email L_clancy@southwesterncc.edu.

-Complete the Gordon Personal Profile Inventory (\$25 fee) through the testing center. - 7. - All candidates need to complete their interviews with the Program Director.
-8. - Fall 2021 Semester prior to July 1, 2021 or until slots are full.
-An email will be sent by July 10, 2021 confirming admission to the program. - Spring 2022 Semester prior to December 1, 2021 or until slots are full.
-An email will be sent by December 10, 2021 confirming admission to the program.
+Exception: current high school students - 3.
+Submit official copies of all transcripts (high school and college).
+Transcripts must be sent directly from the institution.
+It is the responsibility of the applicant to ensure that all necessary records are sent to the College Admissions Office. - 4.
+Have a cumulative grade point average of 2.5 or higher on a 4.0 scale on the most recent academic transcript. - 5.
+Meet the Southwestern Community College placement requirements.
+This may be met by one of the following: - a.
+High school GPA of 2.8 or higher within the past 10 years - b.
+High school GPA of 2.2-2.79 within the past 10 years: student will be eligible for admission after successful completion of ENG 111 and the corresponding corequisite.
+This is a required corequisite for the program. - c.
+High school GPA of below 2.2 within the past 10 years: Student will be eligible for admission after completion of required transition English and math courses. - d.
+High school graduation prior to the past 10 years: student will be eligible for admission after successful completion of the RISE placement test or the required transition English and math courses. - 6.
+Complete a writing sample and email to l_clancy@southwesterncc.edu.
+To obtain the topic for a writing sample, email l_clancy@southwesterncc.edu. - 7.
+Complete the Gordon Personal Profile Inventory (\$25 fee) through the testing center. - 8.
+All candidates need to complete their interviews with the Program Director. - a.
+Fall 2022 Semester prior to July 11, 2022 or until slots are full.
+An email will be sent by July 15, 2022 confirming admission to the program. - b.
+Spring 2023 Semester prior to December 9, 2022 or until slots are full.
+An email will be sent by December 12, 2022 confirming admission to the program.

-- Applicants are responsible for submitting all the necessary records to the Admissions Office.
-1. - All students admitted into a health science program may be required, by clinical or 2.
-Co-op site, to submit to a criminal background check and/or drug testing, prior to, or during clinical education coursework.
+- 1. Applicants are responsible for submitting all the necessary records to the Admissions Office. - All students admitted into a health science program may be required, by clinical or Co-op site, to submit to a criminal background check and/or drug testing, prior to, or during clinical education coursework.
 The results of these tests could affect the student's ability to progress in the program. - All students completing a health science program may be required, by an external testing agency, to submit to a criminal background check and/or drug test prior to a state or national licensing/certification board approving the graduate to sit for licensure/certification exams.